A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: Background

-Different ZKP systems are computationally suited to different types of arithmetic circuits, each with distinct characteristics.
-As a result, various ZKP systems excel in different application domains.
-For instance, zk-SNARKs are particularly effective at handling arithmetic circuits represented in the Rank-1 Constraint System (R1CS) form; whereas ZKP systems based on sum-check \cite{lund1992algebraic} and GKR \cite{thaler2015note} protocols are more suitable for dealing with arithmetic circuits that exhibit a layered structure.
-This layered structure of arithmetic circuits is particularly relevant in the context of deep neural network models in machine learning, which typically possess a layered structure.
-Consequently, many ZKML works targeting deep neural networks leverage sum-check and GKR protocols for enhanced efficiency and performance.
+Different ZKP systems are suited to different circuit representations and computational structures.
+For example, zk-SNARKs are particularly effective for arithmetic circuits expressed in Rank-1 Constraint System (R1CS) form, whereas systems based on the sum-check~\cite{lund1992algebraic} and GKR~\cite{thaler2015note} protocols are often more suitable for layered computations.
+This distinction is highly relevant to ML, because deep neural networks naturally exhibit layered structures.
+Consequently, many ZKML systems for neural-network verification build on sum-check- or GKR-style proving frameworks to improve efficiency.

-In general, the following two technical advantages of ZKP systems are useful for verifiable machine learning and thus are exploited by ZKML.
-The VERIFY algorithm can be executed significantly faster than the PROVE algorithm.
-The VERIFY algorithm does not require access to the private witness.
-The first advantage enables machine learning clients to save computational resources compared to performing all computations themselves.
-The second advantage ensures that sensitive information remains protected throughout the entire machine learning process, preventing any disclosure.
+For ZKML, two properties of ZKP are particularly important.
+First, \(\mathsf{VERIFY}\) is usually much cheaper to execute than \(\mathsf{PROVE}\), which allows a resource-constrained client to validate an expensive outsourced ML computation efficiently.
+Second, \(\mathsf{VERIFY}\) does not require access to the private witness, which means that sensitive information such as model parameters, training data, or internal intermediate states can remain hidden throughout the verification process.

-\subsection{Verifiable machine learning}
+\subsection{Verifiable Machine Learning}

-As machine learning continues to address increasingly complex problems, the size and complexity of the models employed have grown significantly.
-Larger neural networks require more parameters, which in turn leads to higher costs.
-These costs stem from the need for extensive datasets and substantial computational resources.
-As a result, high-cost machine learning computations are often accessible only to large institutions.
-Within the framework of MLaaS, these institutions, acting as ML service providers, perform ML tasks such as model training or inference and subsequently share the results with their clients.

-In this context, it becomes crucial for ML service providers to prove that the shared results were derived from genuine computations rather than being fabricated.
-This necessity has given rise to the concept of verifiable machine learning.
-Verifiable machine learning encompasses three primary categories: \emph{Verifiable Training}, \emph{Verifiable Testing}, and \emph{Verifiable Inference}, as outlined below: